nextcloud/documentation/admin_manual/installation/installation_windows.rst

     Server roles required for ownCloud

 6. Make sure that, at a minimum, the same boxes are checked in this wizard that are checked in the Windows 7 Section.
 For example, make sure that the CGI box is checked under Application Development Features, and that WebDAV Publishing is turned off.
 With Remote Desktop Sharing turned on, the detailed role service list looks like the figure “Role Services”.
 7. Restart IIS by going to the IIS manager (:guilabel:`Start --> IIS Manager`).
 8. Select your website, and on the far right side is a section titled Manage server.
 Make sure that the service is started, or click “Start” to start the services selected.

-9. Once this is complete, you should be able to go to a web browser and type "localhost".
+9. Once this is complete, you should be able to go to a web browser and type `localhost`.
 This should open the standard IIS 7 splash page, which is just a static image that says your web server is running.Assuming you were able to get the splash page, it is safe to say your web server is now up and running.
 The next part of this “how to” installs PHP on the server.

 Installing PHP
 ~~~~~~~~~~~~~~